-Table 1.1 - Municipal permits an nd approval Permit/Approval Required for (general description) Issued by Reference Land Development (Zoning Permits) Building Permits (Exterior only) construction, reconstruction, conversion, structural alteration, relocation or enlargement of any building or structure Zoning Administrator Article 7 Sec.
+Table 1.1 - Municipal permits and approval Permit/Approval Required for (general description) Issued by Reference Land Development (Zoning Permits) Building Permits (Exterior only) construction, reconstruction, conversion, structural alteration, relocation or enlargement of any building or structure Zoning Administrator Article 7 Sec.
 7.3 Change of Use Permits A change in use of an existing structure or parts thereof or a change of land from one use to another.
 Zoning Administrator Article 7 Sec.
 7.4 Sign Permits A sign being erected, or altered in anyway except as noted in this bylaw Zoning Administrator Article 7 Sec.
 7.5 Home Occupation Permits A customary use of a minor portion of a residential dwelling in accordance with this bylaw.
 Zoning Administrator Article 7 Sec.
 7.6 Flood Hazard Approval Any development within the flood hazard area shall require site plan review and approval.
 Development Review Board Article 5 Sec.
 5.8 Certificate of Occupancy The commencement of use of a structure or land that has been permitted within a zoning permit.
 Zoning Administrator Article 7 Sec.
 7.7 Variances A request either on appeal or otherwise for a variance from a provision of this bylaw.
 Development Review Board Article 7 Sec.
-7.9 Site Plan Approval Any land development except that which is exempt in Sec.
+7.7 Site Plan Approval Any land development except that which is exempt in Sec.
 5.11 of this bylaw Development Review Board Article 5 Sec.
 5.6 Conditional Use Approval Approval by the Development Review Board as stipulated herein where certain criteria are applied and appropriate conditions attached.
 Development Review Board Article 5 Sec.
-5.5 Subdivision of land • Subdivision Regulation The division of land into more than one parcel Development Review Board Town of Barre Subdivision Regs Allowed Use Determination Primarily for uses not specifically allowed in a certain zone and multiple curb-cut request Planning Commission Article 2 Sec.
-2.4 (c) Subdivision Regs Other Municipal Permits Municipal Wastewater & Water permits Connections to the municipal sewer and water system Town Engineer Town Code
+5.5 Subdivision of land Subdivision Regulation The division of land into more than one parcel Development Review Board Town of Barre Subdivision Regs Other Municipal Permits Municipal Wastewater & Water permits Connections to the municipal sewer and water system Town Engineer Town Code On-site Septic Permits Any installation or repair of a septic system Town Engineer Town Code

-Table 1.1 - Municipal permits and approval Permit/Approval Required for Issued by Reference Other Municipal Permits (C Other Municipal Permits (Cont'd) Working in the right-of- way Any work within and including the excavation of land that occurs within a town road or right-of-way- (deposit likely) Town Engineer Town Code Driveway Permit Any connection to a town highway or right- of-way by a driveway or other means.
+Table 1.1 - Municipal permits and approval Permit/Approval Required for Issued by Reference Other Municipal Permits (Con't) Working in the right-of- way Any work within and including the excavation of land that occurs within a town road or right-of-way Town Engineer Town Code Driveway Permit Any connection to a town highway or right- of-way by a driveway or other means.
 Town Engineer Town Code

 This list is not necessarily inclusive.
-The Planning and Zoning Office should be consulted to discuss individual needs.
+The Planning and Zoning Office should be consulted to discus individual needs.

 Sec.
-1.8 REFERRAL TO STATE AND FEDERAL AGENCIES
+1.8 REFERAL TO STATE AND FEDERAL AGENCIES